maawad/maawad/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Muhammad Awad (pronouns: he/him/his), a **Ph.D. candidate** in the Electrical and Computer Engineering Department at the University of California, Davis, advised by **Professor John Owens**.
-I received my bachelor's degree in Naval Architecture and Marine Engineering from the Faculty of Engineering, Alexandria University, Egypt, in 2013.
+I'm Muhammad Awad (pronouns: he/him/his).
+I recieved my M.S. and Ph.D. degrees from the Electrical and Computer Engineering Department at the University of California, Davis, and I was advised by **Professor John Owens**.
+Before that, I received my bachelor's degree in Naval Architecture and Marine Engineering from the Faculty of Engineering, Alexandria University, Egypt, in 2013.

 - 📬 mawad at ucdavis dot edu